hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 The FMTM uses OAUTH2 with OSM to authenticate users.
 To properly configure your FMTM project, you will need to create keys for OSM.

-1. Login to OSM, Click on My Settings and register your local fmtm backend app to Oauth2applications
+1. [Login to OSM](https://www.openstreetmap.org/login) (_If you do not have an account yet, click the signup button at the top navigation bar to create one_).
+Click the drop down arrow on the extreme right of the navigation bar and select My Settings.

-2. Put your login redirect url as `http://127.0.0.1:8000/auth/callback/`, For Production replace the URL as production API Url
+2. Register your local fmtm backend app to OAuth 2 applications.
+Put your login redirect url as `http://127.0.0.1:8000/auth/callback/`, For Production replace the URL as production API Url

 > Note: `127.0.0.1` is required instead of `localhost` due to OSM restrictions.

 <img width="716" alt="image" src="https://user-images.githubusercontent.com/36752999/216319298-1444a62f-ba6b-4439-bb4f-2075fdf03291.png">

-3. Right now read user preferences permission is enough later on fmtm may need permission to modify the map option which should be updated on OSM_SCOPE variable on .env , Keep read_prefs for now
+3. Right now read user preferences permission is enough later on fmtm may need permission to modify the map option which should be updated on OSM_SCOPE variable on .env , Keep read_prefs for now.

-4. Now Copy your Client ID , Client Secret and put it to `.env`
+4. Now Copy your Client ID and Client Secret.
+Put them in the `OSM_CLIENT_ID` and `OSM_CLIENT_SECRET` of your `.env` file

 ### 2. Create an `.env` File